confluentinc/cp-helm-charts/README.md

 ## Developer Preview

 The [Confluent Platform Helm charts](https://github.com/confluentinc/cp-helm-charts) enable developers to deploy Confluent Platform services on Kubernetes for development, test and proof of concept environments.

-They are in *developer preview* are not supported for production use.
+NOTE: these Helm charts are in *developer preview* and are not supported for production use.

 We welcome any contributions: